mathigon/textbooks/content/sequences/content.md

 ---
 > id: pascal-triangle

-The triangle is called __Pascal’s triangle__, named after the French mathematician [Blaise Pascal](bio:pascal).
-He was one of the first European mathematicians to investigate its patterns and properties, but it was known to other civilisations, many centuries earlier:
+The triangle is called [__Pascal’s triangle__](gloss:pascals-triangle), named after the French mathematician [Blaise Pascal](bio:pascal).
+He was one of the first European mathematicians to investigate its patterns and properties, but it was known to other civilisations many centuries earlier:

 ::: column(width=200)